 Nathan first experienced yLead when he attended the Rotary Youth Leadership Awards (RYLA) in 2014.
 After experiencing yLead at RYLA, Nathan decided to join yLead on a trip to Tanzania.
 This trip solidified his passion for what the yLead team stood for.
 Nathan’s newfound passion for yLead’s travel trips saw him mentor on both alternate schoolies experiences to Cambodia and NZ, and after which he began volunteering more at yLead In School experiences.
 He soon realised that making an impact to young people in schools and around the world with travel experiences, was something he was extremely passionate about.
 Coupled alongside his study for his education degree, Nathan has been working with the team to deliver programs all around Australia.
 When he isn’t at work or studying, Nathan likes to take photos of the world around him, push himself with a pursuit of strength in powerlifting and adventure around South East Queensland on his motorbike.

 Izzy’s passion for giving back was already well established when she was appointed as the Community Service Captain at St Peters Lutheran College.
 This led her to discover yLead at the Australian Student Leadership Conference as a participant in 2017.
 She proceeded to travel to Cambodia on Help Out to celebrate her schoolies week and it was from there that her passion for the organisation blossomed.
 Izzy lives for travel and adventure, thriving most when helping others along the way.
 She exudes confidence and is dedicated to encouraging those around her to be their best, whether it be students, her friends, or fellow yLeaders.
-She is currently studying Public Relations and Marketing at University of Queensland, working at yLead allows her to bring to life this knowledge and eagerness for real life experience.
+She is currently studying Communications at the University of Queensland; working at yLead allows her to bring to life this knowledge and eagerness for real life experience.
 Izzy is a vibrant soul, whose love for life is contagious to all around her.

 Zoe has an indescribable love for giving to others.
 She was first introduced to yLead while attending an In School program at her high school in 2013, it was here that her passion for people was ignited, leading her to be nominated as a Prefect at St John’s Anglican College.
 Zoe was given the opportunity to partake in another yLead experience in 2015 where she attended the Australian Student Leadership Conference.
 Zoe’s passion for yLead continued to grow once completing school, in 2018 she was awarded ‘yTeamer of the Year’ to recognise her outstanding voluntary contribution to the association.
 Zoe is currently studying a Bachelor of Nursing at Queensland University of Technology, and in her spare time she loves going to the beach, spending time with her friends and sharing her love for yLead.
-In 2020 we welcome Zoe to yLead HQ as she continues to build strong relationships with all our clients and their associated schools and organisations.
+In 2020 we welcome Zoe to yLead HQ in a full-time capacity as she continues to build strong relationships with all our clients and their associated schools and organisations.

 After graduating from West Moreton Anglican College in 2010, Mitch has lived a fruitful and exciting life and working career.
 He is a certified Landscaper, worked in heavy earthmoving, worked on/ managed farms and spent 2 years as a residential sales agent for Ray White.
 Mitch’s most memorable life experience was working in the beautiful outback of Queensland on large cattle stations and spending 10 months camping underneath the stars while droving cattle in remote Queensland.
 Throughout all his experiences he has developed passions for travel, agriculture and giving back.
 So, in 2018 when an opportunity to join the yLead Team was presented, Mitch jumped at the chance to combine all his skills and experiences into the sales and marketing role that yLead offered him.
 When Mitch isn’t at work he is studying a Diploma of Business at University of New England, enjoys eating out at cafés, likes keeping fit and healthy and tries to challenge his mind with games and puzzles.